NIME-conference/cookbook/Officers/paper_proceedings.md

 The [papercite](https://wordpress.org/plugins/papercite/) plugin used on nime.org contains metadata information that is indexed by Google Scholar.
 So nothing else should be needed than getting the papers on nime.org.

+It may be worth checking the latest [Google description](https://scholar.google.com/intl/en/scholar/inclusion.html) on how to make a cite searchable for indexing in Scholar.

 ### Indexing in DBLP

 For several years NIME was indeded in [DBLP](http://www.informatik.uni-trier.de/~ley/db/conf/nime/index.html).
 However, after they changed their submission format, we never managed to back on track.